 After the lazy breakfast, we started for Cradle mountain national park.
 The drive was again amazing and refreshing.

 At Cradle Mountain, we bought the entry and the shuttle service to the national park.
 The shuttle dropped us to the Dove Lake.
 An Oh My God!
 It was heaven.
 After Milford Sound in New Zealand, this is another place which was alluring and seductive.
 We took many many pictures – We definitely couldn’t get enough of the place.
 Read my post – Guide to hike the Cradle mountain as well.

 Due to lack of time, with heavy hearts we started for Launceston airport.
 On the way, we spotted a cute little echidna at the side of a free-way.

 We had our lunch at a food court in Launceston city centre.
 We bought the pepper chicken stir fried and chicken dumplings, which were stupendous.

-Finally, we ended an amazing and memorable trip with us flying back to Sydney 🙂 .
+Finally, I ended up having an amazing and memorable trip 🙂 .
 I am sure I will always remember this fabulous trip for a very long time.
 I surely had so much fun and I will go back to Tassie again.